Last updated: July 2026. Written by Josh Hutcheson. See our review methodology.

 Web development is ZTM’s core strength — it is where they started, and these courses reflect years of refinement.

 If you are starting from scratch, the Complete Web Developer is the single best course to begin with.
-See our full Zero to Mastery review for more details on how the platform works.
+See our full Zero to Mastery review for more details on how the platform works, or our best web development courses guide for picks across other platforms.

 Python and Backend Development